larrykollar/Humanist/test/publishing.md

 provides order and structure to the book.

 As discussed earlier,
-you can also use the Humanist Publishing System with monolithic Markdown files
+you can also use the %vars.ProdName% with monolithic Markdown files
 (as you would with word processors).
 This allows working